Defining Global Sustainable Development

 Jeffrey Sachs, The Age of Sustainable Development (2015) p.489.

-In order to secure “a new trajectory of sustainable development”, we need inspired leaders in all sectors of the economy and society.
-From working in a small local conservation charity, to issuing policy advice for an international engineering firm, having a dedicate knowledge of global sustainable development has never been more pressing.
-To study GSD is to arm yourself with this knowledge.
-That journey can begin here with us at The University of Warwick.
+In order to secure “a new trajectory of sustainable development”, we need inspired leaders in all sectors of society, across the world.
+From working in a small local conservation charity to issuing policy advice for an international engineering firm, having a dedicated knowledge of the issues surrounding sustainable development has never been more valuable.
+To study Global Sustainable Development is to arm yourself with this knowledge and participate in the movement for a more equal, prosperous and sustainable future.
+That journey can begin here with us at the University of Warwick.